wizbeck/CLI_swstarships/README.md

 # Swstarships
+Database of Starships in Starwars API (SWAPI) that reveals information/specs/history/facts,etc about them.
+The purpose of this app is to showcase quick facts about the starships of starwars, which targets users who are interested in learning more about the starships without having to scour the web in search of basic facts.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/swstarships`.
 To experiment with that code, run `bin/console` for an interactive prompt.